 The phrase "local-first" gets applied loosely.
 Vendors attach it to tools that cache data locally, tools with an offline mode, and tools that simply install on your machine while phoning home continuously.
-For DevOps tooling in 2026, "local-first" has a precise meaning that matters: credentials stay on your machine, infrastructure telemetry does not flow through a vendor's cloud, and you control which AI model handles your data and at what cost.
+In this article, "local-first" describes a deployment mode: raw infrastructure credentials stay on your machine, provider API calls originate there, and you choose whether model processing is local or goes directly to a model provider.
+It is not a claim that every feature of a product is local.

 This article defines that bar clearly, explains why it matters for teams operating in 2026, and profiles the seven tools that genuinely meet it — including Clanker Cloud, the most complete local-first AI DevOps workspace available today.